-$\bigtriangledown$ Inserting a CD
+\bigtriangledown Inserting a CD

 1. Press "LOAD" button (9).
-If the magazine in the player has an idle position where you can insert a disc, the "DISC" indicator associated with the idle position will blink.

-If no indicator blinks, it means that there is no idle position in the magazine.
+If the magazine in the player has an open position where you can insert a disc, the "DISC" indicator associated with the open position will blink.
+The capacity is 6 discs.
+If no indicator blinks, it means that there is no open position in the magazine.